-In the last 11 months here are some of the new topics I have learnt and few of them even mastered.
+In 2009, I spent 11 months on learning new topics and few of them even mastered.

 - Software: Photoshop, Illustrator, Edge Animate, WordPress(duh!),

-All, this is apart from my regular ‘thirst for knowledge’ on topics related to my work , my interests ( in marketing, technology, strategy) and my passions (cooking).
+All, this is apart from my regular ‘thirst for knowledge’ on topics related to my work , my interests ( in marketing, technology, strategy)..

 When I share this with my friends and colleagues , most of them react the same way by saying ‘come on, that can’t be true’ , then I brag a bit more by quoting instances where I have used this knowledge and they may have seen the results .
 Then their next statement is ‘ but, how do you find the time to learn so much so fast?’.